thomasmazza/vimiumPDFforfirefox/README.md

 If you wish to generate the vimpdf.exe file yourself, you can use PyInstaller.

    Install PyInstaller using pip:

-sh

     pip install pyinstaller

   Navigate to the script folder and run PyInstaller to create the vimpdf.exe file:

-sh

     cd script
     pyinstaller --onefile vimpdf.py

 The vimpdf.exe file will be created in the script\dist folder.